EntropyString/EntropyString-Swift/README.md

     let bits = Entropy.bits(total: 10000, risk: .ten06)
   ```

-to determine the bits of entropy needed to satisfy our probabilistic uniqueness of **10,000** strings with a **1 in a million** (ten to the sixth power) risk of repeat.
-We didn't print the result, but if you did you'd see it's about **45.51**.
+to determine how much entropy  is needed to satisfy the probabilistic uniqueness of a **1 in a million** (ten to the sixth power) risk of repeat in a total of **10,000** strings.
+We didn't print the result, but if you did you'd see it's about **45.51** bits.
 Then inside a loop we used

   ```swift
     let string = RandomString.entropy(of: bits, using: .charSet16)
   ```

-to actually generate random strings using hexadecimal (charSet16) characters.
+to actually generate a random string of the specified entropy using hexadecimal (charSet16) characters.
 Looking at the IDs, we can see each is 12 characters long.
 Again, the string length is a by-product of the characters used to represent the entropy we needed.
 And it seems the developer didn't really need 16 characters after all.

 Finally, given that the strings are 12 hexadecimals long, each string actually has an information carrying capacity of 12 * 4 = 48 bits of entropy (a hexadecimal character carries 4 bits).
 That's fine.
 Assuming all characters are equally probable, a string can only carry entropy equal to a multiple of the amount of entropy represented per character. `EntropyString` produces the smallest strings that *exceed* the specified entropy.